 - Standards that are principles based, allowing professional judgement to be fully exercised.
-Auditing is not a mechanical process and it requires appropriate professional experience, sound judgment and a degree of intuition. - Standards that allow the auditors to exercise their competences and skills so as to be able to challenge the management and the governance of the audited entities and thereby add value to the audit.
-Standards should not drive a "compliance first" attitude which would be detrimental the effectiveness of the audit work. - Standards that are scalable and capable of a proportionate application to all types and sizes of entities.
-Additional complexities should only be dealt with through additional application guidance, not through different standards.
+Auditing is far from being a mechanical process as it requires appropriate professional experience, in-depth knowledge and sound judgment. - Standards that allow the auditors to exercise their competences and skills so as to be able to challenge the management and the governance of the audited entities and thereby enable reliable audits.
+Standards should not drive a "compliance" attitude which would be detrimental to the effectiveness of the audit work. - Standards that are scalable and capable of a proportionate application to all types and sizes of entities.
+Additional complexities should only be dealt with through additional application guidance, not through the standards themselves. - Standards that are acceptable internationally, from emerging countries to the most developed capital markets.